-Ongoing Grief Support Group (evening and daytime)
+- Grief Support (evening and daytime)

-Spousal/Partner Support Group
+- Spousal/Partner Support Group

-An 8-week, closed-ended educational and emotional support group for those who have experienced the death of a spouse or a life partner.
+A closed-ended educational and emotional support group for those who have experienced the death of a spouse or a life partner.
 The focus is on issues relevant to the grieving process.

-Financial Speedbumps of Grief
+- Financial Speed Bumps of Grief Workshop

 The emotional impact of grief evokes a variety of reactions during the grief journey.
 Often the emotional waves of grief may often be interrupted by "speed bumps" of complicated and complex financial red tape.
 These legal issues have a priority of their own and the grieving person becomes diverted from doing the work of grief.
 A seminar open to individuals who have experienced the death of their spouse and for adult children dealing with the death of parents.

-Coping With the Holidays Workshop
+- Coping With the Holidays Workshop

 The holiday season can be difficult under the best of circumstances.
 Add to that the cloud of sadness when facing the holidays without a loved one for the first time.
 The holidays can provoke anxiety, bouts of depression and other emotional reactions.
 This workshop provides some practical ideas to help cope with the upcoming holidays and learn ways to commemorate the death of your loved one.

-Annual Memorial Service
+- Annual Remembrance Service